SianaBeeblebrox/Specter/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/SianaBeeblebrox/Specter?style=for-the-badge)
 -->
 ---
 Specter is a general-purpose mod loader for programs running on the Java virtual machine.
-Write scripts and tweak bytecode using [Groovy](https://groovy-lang.org/) &mdash; no JDK required!
+Write scripts and tweak bytecode using [Groovy](https://groovy-lang.org/)&mdash;no JDK required!
 While primarily developed to mod Minecraft, Specter should work equally well with other programs.
 To get started, download Specter and add `-javaagent:/path/to/Specter.jar=/path/to/mods` to the JVM arguments of the program you want to modify.

 **For more information, check out [the wiki](https://github.com/SianaBeeblebrox/Specter/wiki)!**